deta/cloud-docs/docs/home.md

 #### Local Development and the Deta CLI

-Most developers liketheir local development flow.
+Most developers like their local development flow.
 We provide a CLI that ties your local development workflow into your micro cloud, see:

 - [Deta CLI](#deta-cli)